 Computers & Technology

 Wireless access is available to anyone throughout the campus.
-In order to access the University’s network and the Library’s electronic resources you will need an active UST username and password.
+Students, faculty, and staff need an active St. Thomas username and password to access the University’s encrypted network (labeled "UST") and the Library’s electronic resources.

 Technology in the Libraries: